KDAB/cxx-qt/book/src/getting-started/3-qml-gui.md

 ```

 If you're not familiar with QML, take a look at the [Qt QML intro](https://doc.qt.io/qt-6/qmlapplications.html).
+We of course also recommend our [QML Intro Training](https://www.kdab.com/software-services/on-site-training/qt-onsite/programming-qtqml-onsite-training/).

 This code will create a pretty simple GUI that consists of two Labels and two Buttons.
 The important part here is the use of the `MyObject` type.